austinba/hr-grouping-optimizer/README.md

 const runCount = 3;         // Default: 3
 ```

-Update **students** to require the JSON file containing preferences of the students in the cohort.
+**students** refers to the the JSON file, which contains the list of students and their preferences.
+Format instructions are listed under *Input*.

-Adjust the other parameters as necessary.
-Start and end temperatures (For simulated annealing) are optimized for the objective function weightings described above.
-Optimization was done by bracketing temperatures observed to generate the most advances in points for groupings.
+**groupSize** refers to the maximum group size (odd-one-out groups may have n-1 group sizee)

+**Optimization Parameters** These are optimized for the objective function weightings used in the example.
+Optimization can be refreshed by running an expanded temperature range on a dataset, and noting the temperature range where the most point jumps occur.

 ### objectiveFunction.js